postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Next steps

-Check out the [Postman's integrations](/docs/integrations/intro-integrations/) to incorporate Postman into your existing API development workflows.
+Check out [Postman's integrations](/docs/integrations/intro-integrations/) to incorporate Postman into your existing API development workflows.

-If you're on an Enterprise plan, look into [Postman's reporting feature](/docs/reports/reports-overview/) that provides insights into your team's API development, including tests, documentation, and monitoring coverage.
+If you're on an Enterprise plan, check out [Postman's reporting feature](/docs/reports/reports-overview/) that provides insights into your team's API development, including tests, documentation, and monitoring coverage.